 The emerging trend is that services are choosing to cancel some or all excursions.
 We have heard of services cancelling all excursions, focussing on incursions, or cancelling indoor excursions only.
+We have also heard that schools are asking their OOSH providers not to allow external visitors, and hence not program incursions for the coming holiday period.
 The decisions are being made based on risk; for example, an excursion to an indoor play centre may be considered higher risk to children and staff than an excursion to a park or garden.

 Department of Education and NSW Health for clarity around excursions, whether the holidays will be extended, how high the risk is for groups of varying size, and other factors such as risk via region.

 Are you thinking of closing your service during vacation care, or cancelling your proposed excursions?
 Please let us know, or direct any queries to firstname.lastname@example.org

 Hand Washing Practice Poster